cloudlinux/cloudlinux-single-doc/docs/manager/README.md

     ```
     Consider the example for checking alt-php74 redis.so:
     ```
-    ls /opt/alt/php74/usr/lib64/php/modules | grep redis.so
+    # ls /opt/alt/php74/usr/lib64/php/modules | grep redis.so
     redis.so
     ```
-6. If the Redis module is missing:
+2. If the Redis module is missing:

-   7. install the `alt-phpXY-pecl-ext` package manually
+   Install the `alt-phpXY-pecl-ext` package manually
-   8. run the Redis configuration script `/usr/share/cloudlinux/wpos/enable_redis_for_alt_php.py`
+   Run the Redis configuration script `/usr/share/cloudlinux/wpos/enable_redis_for_alt_php.py`

       All errors will be displayed in standard output and logged into `/var/log/clwpos/main.log`.
-10. If the Redis module is present for a particular php version, but the incompatibility issue persists, re-check the following:
+3. If the Redis module is present for a particular php version, but the incompatibility issue persists, re-check the following:

-    11. make sure the Redis module is loaded under user:
+    Make sure the Redis module is loaded under user:
     ```
     su -c "php -m | grep redis" <username>
     ```
-    13. check the required extensions are enabled in `php.ini`:
+    Check the required extensions are enabled in `php.ini`:
     ```
     cat /opt/alt/phpXY/etc/php.ini | grep redis.so
     cat /opt/alt/phpXY/etc/php.ini | grep json.so